google/fleetspeak/DB-PRUNING.md

 15 rows in set (0.01 sec)
 ```

-4.2.
+### 4.2.
 Pruning messages

-In the example ```DELETE``` command below we delete all the rows that have been created 148h (7 days) ago or older.
+With the example ```DELETE``` command below we delete all the rows that have been created 168h (7 days) ago or older.
 Feel free to adjust the time according to your needs.
 ```
-DELETE FROM messages WHERE FROM_UNIXTIME(creation_time_seconds) < (NOW() - 3600 * 148);
+DELETE FROM messages WHERE FROM_UNIXTIME(creation_time_seconds) < (NOW() - 3600 * 168);
 ```

 ## 5. The broadcasts table

-This step is optional and you can safely leave this table in place as it will not grow to a large size anyway.
+This step is optional and you can safely leave the records in this table in place as they will not grow to a large size anyway.

 ### 5.1. table details